nsohpeter/alx-system_engineering-devops/0x00-shell_basics/README.md

-4 LS -l : Script that display current directory contents in a long format 5 LS -a : Display current directory contents, including hidden files 6 ls -lan : display current directory content with group IDS display numerically and with hidden files
+4 LS -l : Script that display current directory contents in a long format 5 LS -a : Display current directory contents, including hidden files 6 ls -lan : display current directory content with group IDS display numerically and with hidden files 7 mkdir /tmp/ newdirectory : Create a script that creates a directory in the /tmp/ directory.